Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning: Methodology

 \subsection{Value Gradient Iteration Module}

-The performance of continuous-time control policies depends critically on the accuracy of the value, which in turn depends not only on the precision of its own approximation but also on the correctness of the value gradient $\nabla_x V(x, t)$.
-Recent studies have demonstrated that the accuracy of the value directly affects the computational closed-form control inputs~\cite{cod2, hjb1, Pontryagin}.
-However, the gradients obtained from standard PINN training are often noisy or misaligned with true trajectory behavior.
-Although prior work~\cite{cod2} improves value gradient approximations using supervised data, such ground-truth gradients are often inaccessible or prohibitively expensive to compute in complex, high-dimensional multi-agent settings.
-To address this, we introduce the VGI module that iteratively refines the value gradient approximations during training.
+The performance of continuous-time control policies depends explicitly on the accuracy of the value, which in turn depends not only on the precision of its own approximation but also on the correctness of the value gradient $\nabla_x V(x)$.
+Recent studies have demonstrated that the accuracy of the value directly affects the learned control policies~\citep{cod2}.
+However, enforcing the HJB PDE through residual loss alone does not guarantee accurate value \emph{gradients}.
+Because in high-dimensional multi-agent systems, small gradient errors can be significantly amplified by coupled dynamics, leading to inaccurate policy gradients.
+To address this limitation, we introduce the VGI module, which explicitly propagates value gradients along sampled trajectories and refines the gradient estimates in a self-consistent manner.
+By iteratively updating $\nabla_x V(x)$ using the local dynamics and the current value approximation, VGI provides a trajectory-aligned correction signal that complements the global PDE constraint, resulting in substantially more accurate value-gradient learning.

 \begin{definition}[VGI Gradient Estimator] Given a small time step \(\Delta t\), the VGI estimator of the value gradient at \((x_t,u_t)\) is defined by